JDBurchHuzzah/jdburchhuzzah.github.io/_posts/2023-10-26-my-website-is-published.markdown

 ---

 ## jdburch.com
 I am very happy and proud to be releasing this website.
 This website is an HTML Github Pages site with a (very heavily modified by me) Jekyll theme.
-Proir to this experience, I had no clue at all how to program, but I jumped into HTML with both feet first and I am very proud of it!
+Prior to this experience, I had no clue at all how to program, but I jumped into HTML with both feet first and I am very proud of it!
 Thanks so much to my friends Warren, Matt C, and most especially [Tony](https://tonyscida.com) for helping me figure this project out, suggest tips, and even help me write snippets of code.
 I really appreciate it and this website would not have been a reality without it!

 ## Buying the Domain